ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Set the regenerate_outputs property of the pipeline to True.

-     Set the allow_reuse property of each step in the pipeline to False.·
+     Set the allow_reuse property of each step in the pipeline to False.

 177. ### You are ready to deploy the model as a real-time web service.
 You deploy the model to an Azure Kubernetes Service (AKS) inference cluster, but the deployment fails because an error occurs when the service runs the entry script that is associated with the model deployment.
 You need to debug the error by iteratively modifying the code and reloading the service, without requiring a re-deployment of the service for each code update.
 What should you do?

-     Create an Azure Container Instances (ACI) web service deployment · configuration and deploy the model on ACI.
+     Create an Azure Container Instances (ACI) web service deployment configuration and deploy the model on ACI.

 178. ### You use Azure Machine Learning designer to create a training pipeline for a regression model.
      You need to prepare the pipeline for deployment as an endpoint that generates predictions asynchronously for a dataset of input data values.

-     Create a real-time inference pipeline from the training pipeline.·
+     Create a real-time inference pipeline from the training pipeline.

 179. ### You need to register the new version of a model while keeping the current version of the model in the registry.
      What should you do?